mylovemyon/TryHackMe/Rooms/Intro to C2.md

 #### Brute Ratel
 [Brute Ratel](https://bruteratel.com/) by Chetan Nayak or Paranoid Ninja is a Command and Control framework marketed as a “Customizable Command and Control Center” or “C4” framework that provides a true adversary simulation-like experience with being a unique C2 framework.
 For more information about the Framework, the author has provided a [Video Training Page](https://bruteratel.com/tabs/tutorials/) that demonstrates many of the capabilities within the framework.
 <img src="https://github.com/mylovemyon/TryHackMe_Images/blob/main/Images/Intro%20to%20C2_12.jpeg" width="100%" height="100%">

+### Other C2 Frameworks
+For a more comprehensive list of C2 Frameworks and their capabilities, check out the [“C2 Matrix”](https://howto.thec2matrix.com/), a project maintained by Jorge Orchilles and Bryson Bort.
+It has a far more comprehensive list of almost all C2 Frameworks that are currently available.
+We highly recommend that after this room, you go check it out and explore some of the other C2 Frameworks that were not discussed in this room.